 MEDIA Page: Newsroom/Media/Interviews

 Gayle Cotton’s speaker website: www.gaylecotton.com

 Gayle Cotton’s book website: SAY Anything to Anyone, Anywhere!

-Currently on the Circles Of Excellence blog
+Coming on the: Circles Of Excellence blog

-Article: Cultural Clues, Do’s and Taboos RUSSIA
+Cross-cultural article: Cultural Clues, Do’s and Taboos for SCOTLAND

-Currently on Gayle Cotton’s blog
+Coming on: Gayle Cotton’s blog

 Contact Circles Of Excellence for your company’s Corporate Training, Executive Coaching, and Professional Keynote Speakers.
 We work with companies of all sizes and industries, including 50 Fortune 500 companies.
 Our topics include Communication Skills, Cross-Cultural Communications, Customer Service, Diversity, Leadership & Management, Presentation Skills, Sales & Negotiations, Stress Management, Team Building and Time Management.
 Contact EMMY AWARD WINNER, Gayle Cotton for your next meeting or conference to help your business become more successful in today’s global business environment.
 Gayle is the author of the bestselling book ‘SAY Anything to Anyone, Anywhere!
 5 Keys to Successful Cross-Cultural Communications’ and President of Circles Of Excellence for Corporate Training & Executive Coaching.
 Her vast experience living and working abroad will entertain and inspire audiences of any size with her fresh, unique and humorous approach to Cross-Cultural Communications and social business etiquette!
 Gayle travels worldwide from business bases in Texas and Switzerland as a distinguished professional keynote speaker.